aananthcn/Car-Os.TestApp/README.md

-# NammaTestApp
+# Car-OS Test Application
-This app is for testing NammaAUTOSAR
+This app is for testing Car-OS, the classic AUTOSAR OS.